ceramic-mug/ceramic-mug.github.io/library.md

 - The Narrative, by Sho Baraka
 - Sacred Treasures: Choral Masterworks from Russia, by Sacred Treasures
 - Diam (La paix), by Ablaye Cissoko
+- x, by Ed Sheeran

 ## Songs I must not forget lest part of me dies

 - Rose of Sharon, by Mumford and Sons
+- Vagabond, by Caamp

 ## Play